baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 ```

 !!!
 Note
-    Other files/folders not shown in this tree may be:
+    There are other files/folders not shown in this tree.
+They are not necessary for script development.

-    - required by the Image Quizzer module
+    They may be either under development or required for execution of the Image Quizzer module.
-    - relevant only to code developers
-	- or under development

-One option is to set up a USB with encrypted study data, the XML quiz file  along with 3D Slicer and the Image Quizzer module already installed and set up.
-This USB can then be plugged into the observers laptop and the
-(VeraCrypt is an application that can be used to encrypt data and mount the encrypted volume onto your PC; admin rights are required.)

 ### 3D Slicer